Broad bean season

 The tender leaves can be steamed like spinach and kale; they also seem to help the tremor when the plants are young before the beans have formed.

-Those scientists report that these beans have double the amount of L-dopa when sprouted but I have not tried that; we enjoy them green straight from the bush or frozen.
+Those scientists report that these beans have twenty times the amount of L-dopa when sprouted; we enjoy them green straight from the bush or frozen.

 Also there is considerable controversy over the so-called antinutrients found in beans and many other foods.
 There are far less of them in young, green favas as compared with those that are dried.
 They are more digestible.